Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/System/isGroupExist_en.md

 ##DESCRIPTION##

-Determine if a user group exist
+Determine if a user group exists

 ##PARAMETERS##